CheDaniSV/terminal-snake/README.md

 	- NOWALLS_INVINCIBLE - no collisions at all.
 You can't die

 ### Building yourself
-Use make tool to build the game.
+Use make tool to build the game yourself.
-It's simple: `make` builds executable, `make clean` deletes it
+- To install make run one of the following commands:
+	- `pacman -S make`
+	- `sudo apt install make`
+- To build:
+	- run `make` to build executable for your platform
+	- run `make clean` to delete build file